VELD Music Festival 2015 Left Toronto Drenched and Disappointed, Cancels Day Two

 The calm before the storm, though, was worth it for some.
 On Saturday, nearly 30,000 ravers bounced through the foothills of Downsview Park and were met by some of the biggest names in mainstream electronic music.
 This year's lineup flaunted acts like Kaskade, Above & Beyond, Steve Aoki, and the return of VELD's typically estranged father, Deadmau5.
 Consistent with years prior, the age demographic was unmistakably (and somewhat uncomfortably) young, with most attendees sitting somewhere between 15 and 21.
 'How old are you?' was a common precautionary question from friendlier fans.

 As always, VELD's main stage knows no such thing as a 'warm up.'
-An opening set by local Toronto act Manzone & Strong thrust the early birds into the weekend with a string of progressive house hits.
+Opening sets by local Toronto acts Manzone & Strong and Overwerk thrust the early birds into the weekend with a string of progressive house hits.
 Midday, everyone's favourite Snapchatters, The Chainsmokers, veered into willowy vocal samples with their tracks "Roses" and "Waterbed."

-That "standby" lasted quite a long time.
+That "standby" lasted nearly three hours.
 Apart from the makeshift sing-a-longs from festi-fams huddled in the grass, Downsview Park was agonizingly quiet.
 Some tried to curb the lack of beat-triggered movement with yoga, some took it as an opportunity to test out the newly added carnival games and hoola hoop workshops, and others did what Torontonians do best—bitch and complain.
+Unfortunately, the prolonged break did force the cancellation of sets by Markus Schulz and Pretty Lights, and shortened sets by others.
 Did it rain, you ask?
-No, it didn't.
+No it didn't.

 Once the so-called weather threat cleared, the rest of day one unfolded in typical VELD fashion.
 A shirtless Steve Aoki threw a bunch of cakes, told everyone to 'get fucking crazy,' and everyone got fucking crazy.
 At the Bacardi Untamable Stage, Borgore assembled his #BorgoreArmy and redefined the Kodak moment by dropping Nati's remix of "Pyramids" by DVBBS and Dropgun to a dust coated crowd.
 A$AP Rocky, this year's hip-hop representative, finished where Borgore left off and instigated a rowdy neon-clad mosh pit.